Commercial filming and photography

 DBCA recognises that Aboriginal people have an ongoing connection to, and interest in the management of, these lands, waters and the flora and fauna they contain.
 DBCA acknowledges the right of Aboriginal people to express and maintain their culture and will liaise with Aboriginal people to help protect, conserve, and enhance cultural values across the State.

 Where applicable, commercial filming applicants are required to provide written approval from the relevant Aboriginal traditional owner group for filming at Aboriginal cultural sites or filming of cultural material.

 Please see the Commercial filming and photography handbook for further information and contact details.

 Timeframe for approvals

-To assist us in the proper assessment of commercial film applications and to approve lawful authorities in reasonable time, Department of Biodiversity, Conservation and Attractions requests that all proposals be submitted at least six (6) weeks prior to the expected filming dates.
-Please be advised that incomplete applications or applications submitted less than six (6) weeks before expected filming dates may not be approved by the proposed filming dates.
+To assist us in the proper assessment of commercial filming applications and to approve lawful authorities in reasonable time, DBCA requests that all proposals be submitted at least four (4) weeks prior to the expected filming dates.
+Please be advised that incomplete applications or applications submitted less than four (4) weeks before expected filming dates may not be approved by the proposed filming dates.